 Service Planning Priority Objective Action General Service Priorities Improve outcomes and experiences 7.1.1 Establish accountability and reporting requirements for all new services to support service delivery and evaluation in line with community priorities.
 7.1.2 Improve the flexibility and responsiveness of new and existing services to better meet the changing needs of people in the region.
 7.1.3 Educate the community about common mental health issues, signs and symptoms of mental health conditions and/or mental distress, services available, referral pathways and information about counselling processes.
 Ensure: The co-design of education with the targeted population Education is designed and delivered in accessible and culturally sensitive ways.
-7.1.4 Prioritise investment in peer-led services, including services that are exclusively peer-led such as support groups for people with lived experience of a particular issue (eg. anxiety, hearing voices, suicidal ideation).
-7.1.5 Support community-led strategies, approaches and activities that build community resilience, community empowerment, promote self-care and facilitate social engagement and connectedness.
-Improve access 7.1.6 Ensure mental health services are available and expanded in their reach across the region using a stepped care approach to service planning and commissioning and include low intensity face-to-face psychological services, psychosocial services and psychiatric services.
+7.1.4 Prioritise investment in peer-led services, including services that are exclusively peer-led such as support groups for people with lived experience of a particular issue (e.g. anxiety, hearing voices, suicidal ideation).
+7.1.5 Improve access 7.1.6 Ensure mental health services are available and expanded in their reach across the region using a stepped care approach to service planning and commissioning and include low intensity face-to-face psychological services, psychosocial services and psychiatric services.
 7.1.7 Assess and reduce barriers to accessing services, including restrictive referral criteria and processes, cost barriers and complex referral pathways.
-7.1.8 Support delivery and uptake of digitally enabled mental health services among consumers and providers where appropriate.
+7.1.8 Support delivery and uptake of digitally-enabled mental health services among consumers and providers where appropriate.
 7.1.9 Improve health literacy through the development of services and programs that provide universally available information that is easy to understand, navigate and access to support personal decision-making.
 7.1.10 To support personal decision making, improve health literacy through the development of services and programs that provide universally available information that is easy to understand, navigate and access.
-7.1.11 Ensure the Initial Assessment and Referral Decision Support Tool (IAR-DST) is applied as a part of the Head to Health Intake system and also made available to GPs in the primary care setting.
-Co-design services 7.1.12 Decisions about service models, procurement activities, referral pathways and availability of services are informed by service providers and lived experience representatives from diverse communities and peak bodies to ensure they are safe, appropriate and meet the needs of people from diverse community groups.